Chandan-IITI/wsn-ocsvm-dfn/README.md

-# Hyperparameter Optimization for One-Class SVM based on DFN Method
+# Hyperparameter Optimization for One-Class SVM based on DFN Method with Application to Anomaly Detection in Wireless Sensor Networks
-Best Paper Award, Network Session, Int.
-Conf.
-Advanced Communication Technologies